ESMValGroup/ESMValTool/doc/sphinx/source/community/contact.rst

 -  *subscribe esmvaltool YOUR_FIRSTNAME YOUR_LASTNAME*

-The mailing list also has an `online public archive <https://www.listserv.dfn.de/sympa/arc/esmvaltool>`_.
+The mailing list also has an `public archive <https://www.listserv.dfn.de/sympa/arc/esmvaltool>`_ online.